tiagomelo/tiagomelo.github.io/docs/_posts/2019-02-27-bash-how-plot-line-graph-gnuplot-5-from-file-json-lines-tiago-melo.markdown

 ---
 ![Bash: how to plot a line graph in Gnuplot 5 from a file with JSON lines](/assets/images/2019-02-27-40bae51c-7ae4-469c-a5e5-efca9880a881/2019-02-27-banner.jpeg)

-# Bash: how to plot a line graph in Gnuplot 5 from a file with JSON lines

 Have you ever needed to plot a graph from a data file?
 Let's do it.

 ## Introduction